By: Danielle Dietrich

 The Court found that the program, when it comes to these two plaintiffs, was unconstitutional and that its racial and gender classifications of owners violated the principles of equal protection.
 The Court also recognized that the government would appeal the decision to the Sixth Circuit Court of Appeals, fully acknowledging that this dispute is not over.

-DBEs should note that this decision does not have an immediate affect on any other DBE contracting opportunities outside of those involving these two companies in Kentucky and Indiana.
+DBEs should note that this decision does not have an immediate effect on any other DBE contracting opportunities outside of those involving these two companies in Kentucky and Indiana.
 While further challenges to the program are likely, the DBE program remains intact, for now.

 If your company needs assistance with DBE or ACDBE certification, please contact Danielle Dietrich, Esq. at ddietrich@potomaclaw.com or 412-449-9141.